mobs-fbk/llm_interaction_simulator/README.md

 When creating an **Experiment**, you specify a set of hyperparameters that define the framework within which conversations will occur:

 - **Starting Message**: Sets the initial message sent by the researcher to start the experiment.
-- **LLMs Available**: Determines the language learning models that will be available when the conversation is created.
+- **LLMs Available**: Determines the large language models that will be available when the conversation is created.
 - **Agent Sections**: Specifies the content sections each agent can access during the experiment.
 These sections are divided into:
   - **Shared Sections**: Content that is the same for all agents.
   - **Private Sections**: Unique content for each agent, allowing for personalized responses based on the agent's role.